abstrnoah/dotfiles/README.md

 * [ ] speedup, namely rewrite `bundle` and reduce core_env
 * [ ] refactor inputs follow nixpkgs
 * [ ] more flake-zen way of loading nixpkgs with system and config than `import`?
 * [ ] names replace `_` with `-`
 * [ ] bundle together all my common inputs like `flake-utils` and commonly-used system-agnostic `nixpkgs` utilities into a separate flake.
 * [ ] make deploy to non-nix system actually work
+* [ ] Once nixphile supports both ln and cp trees, the cp trees can replace most (all?) before-deploy hooks.

 ---